geeksville/nrf51-extractor/notes.md

 Then dive into sdk9 bootloader source again to see if there is a way we can add an optional CRC to the files inside the zip - because it seems like something is probably flaky in their bluetooth download.

+Update #3
+did next step #1 try fixing just the messed up word in failed-upgrade.bin, to confirm it works.
+Use bless binary editor.
+DID WORK!
+Therefore the problem is bit level corruption in the upload/flashing process.

+Uploading with NRF Connect worked! our bootloader ran fine.
+Trying a few more times after lunch.
+Use following commands to revirginmotize the device:

+reset halt
+nrf51 mass_erase
+flash write_image /home/kevinh/development/nrf51-extractor/factory-sw102.bin 0
+flash write_image /home/kevinh/development/nrf51-extractor/factory-sw102-uicr-readable.bin 0x10001000
+reset run

+Still fails sometimes: interestingly the bit error is always at the same address and same bit: 0x304.

+Test if supply voltage matters (i.e. not using just the little STLINK for power) - no

+The verify call to the bootloader over bluetooth succeeds, which means the CRC check of the bootloader+softdevice+MBR showed the bytes were correct.
+But looking at the implementation of the old SDK9 bootloader the copy to the final location (not in the application portion of flash which they use as 'scratch') happens deep in the bowels of the softdevice/MBR.
+And it occurs on the NEXT boot, presumbably because they can't write to the MBR while interrupts are running because to write flash first you have to erase pages, and 0xffffffff in your ARM vector table at address zero would crash things hard.
+We don't have source for this 'secret' NordicSemi code, but I presume they copy a special copy routine to
+RAM and use that routine to erase and write the flash starting at address zero.

+It seems to me there is a bug in this (super old) copy routine.
+And it is possibly timing/chip specific - one of my SW102s fails only 1 in 10 times, the other fails about 50% of the time.
+I bet since people so rarely update softdevices OTA (for good reason), Nordic just missed this bug.

+In theory we could backport our entire app to the super old SDK9 (so we wouldn't need to update the soft device), but I think that is unwise because there has been a lot of bug fixes since that old release.
+I think we pretty much need to stay on SDK12.

+So...
+Bad news: I don't think we can reliably do initial installs over bluetooth with the factory firmware.
+Do ya'll think there is any value in me making end-user instructions for how to _try_ to run the update?
+I'm on the fence - yes it would save some people from opening their unit but it would also cause user confusion when it doesn't work and we say "okay - now you need to use an STLINK"